Entry-Level Resume Guide: How to Write a Strong Resume With Limited Experience

 Entry-level resumes become risky when they overclaim.
 Avoid phrases such as expert, visionary, or proven leader if the evidence does not support them.
 Use accurate language: built, assisted, researched, coordinated, analyzed, presented, documented, supported, tested, and improved.

-AICV Maker can help you draft a clean entry-level resume, but the strongest results come from your own specific examples.
+Use the AICV Maker builder to organize a clean entry-level resume, but the strongest results come from your own specific examples.
 Start with real details, then shape them into clear bullet points.